 How much you can borrow

 As an undergraduate student, you can borrow 30 items for 12 weeks.
-High Demand items can be borrowed for 2 hours during the day.
+High Demand items can only be borrowed for 2 hours during the day.
 You can use the self-check machines or visit the Library Help Desk to borrow print items from our collection.

 Referencing is an important part of being a university student.
 By referencing your research correctly, you acknowledge the ideas of others and ensure the academic integrity of your own work.
 How to write your reference list

 Check with your unit coordinator to find out which referencing style you should use and follow the style guide.
+Referencing style guides